LunarG/VulkanSamples/BUILD.md

 This driver has been moved to the [VulkanTools repo](https://github.com/LunarG/VulkanTools).
 Further instructions regarding this ICD are available there.

+## Contributing

+If you intend to contribute, the preferred work flow is for you to develop your contribution in a fork of this repo in your GitHub account and then submit a pull request.
+Please see the [CONTRIBUTING](CONTRIBUTING.md) file in this respository for more details.

 ## Git the Bits

 To create your local git repository:
 ```
 git clone https://github.com/KhronosGroup/Vulkan-LoaderAndValidationLayers
 ```

-If you intend to contribute, the preferred work flow is for you to develop your contribution in a fork of this repo in your GitHub account and then submit a pull request.
-Please see the CONTRIBUTING.md file in this respository for more details.

 ## Linux Build